RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #392

+Finished up the refactor to make `kd build` work properly.
+And then when that was done I spent time to make sure that I find the rest of the stuff that needs to be updated to the new structures/manifests snowball.
+It ain't easy, but I'll get there.
+It looks like I have 6 packages that need to be updated to match and verify.
+Probably refactor work that will be finished hopefully by the end of this coming weekend and then I can get back into the actual plugin system.

 ## #390, #391

 I got the `kd build` command working it looks like, so so far so good.
 I still